This post has been updated for 2022.

 It’s kind of like Wii U because in some games you can move your whole hand with the controller and it makes you go faster, or tilt them to move different ways.

-Other Arguments for PlayStation® and Xbox
+Other Arguments For PlayStation & Xbox

-1. Memory Storage on Nintendo Switch™ is only 32 GB: We purchased a larger memory card.
+1. Memory Storage On Nintendo Switch Is Only 32 GB: We purchased a larger memory card.
 Easy fix.

-Here are some of our family’s favorite games on the Switch:
+Here are some of our recommendations:

 Anyone else a Switch fan for their family?
 Give me some support, guys.